 A: No. Some circumstances, such as major recent surgery, traumatic accident, autopsy, ascites, edema, obesity, contagious disease, jaundice, or organ donation other than skin and eyes, may render the body tissues useless for study.
 The Department of Neurobiology should still be notified at the time of death, as the severity of the condition will be a factor in determining whether the body can be accepted.
 Infants and small children cannot be accepted.

 Q: Can I donate my body and still have a funeral?

 A: Yes, if the donor or the family wants a funeral; however, they must pay the expenses.
 They should ask the mortician to consult with the Department of Neurobiology before the body is prepared.

 Q: Will I incur expenses when I donate my body?

 A: The School of Medicine will pick up the bodies within a 50-miles radius of Salt Lake City at no expense to the family.
 When the death of a donor occurs outside that area, however, the family or estate is responsible for additional transportation expense.
 When death occurs outside the state, the family will also be responsible for funeral home expense.

 Q: If I move away from the Utah area or die out state, what happens to my donation?

-A: The University of Utah Department of Neurobiology and Anatomy will still accept body donations under such circumstances, provided that the family will pay the transportation expense.
+A: The University of Utah Department of Neurobiology will still accept body donations under such circumstances, provided that the family will pay the transportation expense.
 If you move and wish to transfer your donation to a medical school in your new area, we will be happy to assist you.